 Gay-Friendly Hotels in Canacona – South Goa

 While most hotels in Canacona will be happy welcome LGBT+ travellers, these hotels, in particular, are acclaimed to be gay-friendly.
 Here I list a hostel, mid-range & luxury option to try to cater to various budgets and interests.
-For more places to stay in Canacona, you can check the latest prices here.
+For more places to stay in Canacona, you can check the latest prices here or use the map below.

 Budget $ – Apricot Service Apartments – Palolem